reyoculto/democlassdevops/README.md

 #### superstar rajnikanth is not in bangalore

-This is testing this want my admin to merge this
+This is testing this want my admin to merge this --reviewed & changed 1